parekhaman1807/multimaster_fkie/README.md

 ## 3. Publishing Only Required Topics

-Edit `master_sync.launch` under `fkie_master_sync`.
+Edit `master_sync.launch` under package `fkie_master_sync`.
 Under the topic param section, add the required topic to be published as
 ```
 ["usb_cam/image_raw"]
 ```